 For these reasons, students benefit far more from mixed content delivery in revision, so that they need to recall different information and different types of information at each question – this super-charges learning consolidation and fluency.

-Maths Invaders Online has been intentionally created to avoid the trap of massing.
+Maths Invaders has been designed to avoid the trap of massing.
 Instead, the mix of topics is presented by the automated adaptive learning system incorporating spacing by design.
-This approach is in stark contrast to most other online learning systems that we have analysed where there is a narrow focus is on one topic at a time with the students repeating examples over and over until a certain definition of mastery is demonstrated.
+This approach is in stark contrast to most other online learning systems that we have analysed where there is a narrow focus on one topic at a time with the students repeating examples over and over until a certain definition of mastery is demonstrated.
 They then move on to another topic never to revise the former one.
 The weaknesses in this approach are clear.

 Active engagement promotes learning

 It is also known that students learn better when their brains are actively engaged at the time.
 Now, it would be great if all students found that learning mathematics excited their imagination – but we know that is is rarely the case.
 Fortunately, the benefits of active engagement are still available if the engagement is focused on a side-issue, such as a suitable game within the learning app (Cholmsky 2011).
-Maths Invaders Online uses the Space Rescue game for this purpose – not just a simple sweetener for the learning medicine, but a crucial and central element of efficient learning.
+Maths Invaders uses the Space Rescue game for this purpose – not just a simple sweetener for the learning medicine, but a crucial and central element of efficient learning.
 Some researchers have shown that learning through play even reduces the number of repetitions required for consolidation and automaticity.

-Maths Invaders Online optimises learning efficiency for each student, which is great for their learning outcomes.
+Maths Invaders optimises learning efficiency for each student, which is great for their learning outcomes.
 The presentation of mathematical content is fully individualised and reinforced with repetition that leads to automaticity.
 Concepts being presented are spaced for greater learning efficiency and students are engaged through the embedding of the learning activities in the game context.
 Furthermore, when students can see that they are making real progress commensurate with their effort, they will learn that effort is worthy, and their confidence will grow, in mathematics and beyond (Cholmsky 2011).
 This opens to all students the love of learning that can revolutionise not only the classroom but the world beyond.